kevinschoon/qframe/README.md

 	// Start a new SQL Transaction.
 	tx, _ := db.Begin()
-	// Write the QFrame to the database. qf.ToSQL(tx,
+	// Write the QFrame to the database. fmt.Println(qf.ToSQL(tx,
-		// Write only to the test table qsql.Table("test"),
+		// Write only to the test table. qsql.Table("test"),
+		// Create the table before writing.
+		qsql.CreateTable(true),
 		// Explicitly set SQLite compatibility.
 		qsql.SQLite(),
-	)
+	))
 	// Create a new QFrame from SQL. newQf := qframe.ReadSQL(tx,
 		// A query must return at least one column.
 In this
 		// case it will return all of the columns we created above. qsql.Query("SELECT * FROM test"),
 		// SQLite stores boolean values as integers, so we